mr-fox93/i18n-app/README.md

 # Internationalized Routing

+### Internationalization (i18n)

+<b>Tested the implementation of internationalization using i18n in Next.js 14 with App Router to ensure multi-language support capabilities.</b>

 Next.js doesn't support internationalized routing in `app` directory out of the box.
 But you can easily implement it yourself.
 This example shows how to implement internationalized routing on the Edge.

 ## Deploy your own